-Dates and Addresses: Applications for assistance under the Grants for Transportation of Veterans in Highly Rural Areas Program must be submitted to www.grants.gov by 4:00 p.m. eastern standard time on October 8, 2015.
+Applications for assistance under the Grants for Transportation of Veterans in Highly Rural Areas Program must be submitted to www.grants.gov by 4:00 p.m. eastern daylight time on September 12, 2016.
 In the interest of fairness to all competing applicants and with the single exception described farther below regarding unforeseen technical problems beyond the control of the applicant with the Grants.gov Web site, this deadline is firm as to date and hour, and VA will treat as ineligible for consideration any application that is received after the deadline.
 Applicants should take this practice into account and make early submission of their materials to avoid any risk of loss of eligibility brought about by unanticipated delays, computer service outages (in the case of grants.gov), or other delivery-related problems.

 Access to the Application

-The application can be found at www.grants.gov/search/basic.do, utilizing the “search by Catalog of Federal Domestic Assistance number” function, and entering in that search field the number 64.035.
+The application can be found at http://www.grants.gov/web/grants/search-grants.html, utilizing the “search by Catalog of Federal Domestic Assistance number” function, and entering in that search field the number 64.035.
 Questions should be referred to the Veterans Transportation Program Office at (404) 828-5380 (this is not a toll-free number) or by email at HRTG@va.gov.
-For further information on Grants for Transportation of Veterans in Highly Rural Areas Program requirements, see the Final Rule published in the Federal Register (78 FR 19586) on April 2, 2013, which is codified in 38 CFR 17.700 through 17.730.
+For further information on Grants for Transportation of Veterans in Highly Rural Areas Program requirements, see the Final Rule published in the Federal Register (78 FR 19586) on April 2, 2013, which is codified in 38 CFR 17.700-730.